Slim Whitman: Hit recordings

-Rose Marie, Red River Valley, and Home on the Range

-In 1955, he would have a No. 1 hit on the pop music charts in the United Kingdom with the theme song to the operetta Rose-Marie.
-With nineteen weeks in the charts and eleven weeks at the top of the UK Singles Chart, the song set a record that lasted for 36 years.
+In 1955, he had a No. 1 hit on the UK Singles Chart with the theme song to the operetta Rose-Marie.
+With 19 weeks in the chart and eleven weeks at the top of it, the song set a record that lasted for 36 years.

+(Bryan Adams broke the record in 1991 with "(Everything I Do) I Do It for You".)

 In 1956 he became the first-ever country music singer to perform at the London Palladium.
 Soon after, Whitman was invited to join the Grand Ole Opry, and in 1957, along with other musical stars, he appeared in the film musical Jamboree.
 Despite this exposure, he never achieved the level of stardom in the United States that he did in Britain, where he had a number of other hits during the 1950s.

 Throughout the early 1970s, he continued to record and was a guest on Wolfman Jack's television show The Midnight Special.
 At the time, Whitman's recording efforts were yielding only minor hits in the US.

-The mid-1970s were a successful time for Whitman in the UK Albums Chart.
+But the mid-1970s were a successful time for Whitman in the UK Albums Chart.
 In 1976, the compilation album The Very Best of Slim Whitman was number one for six weeks, staying 17 weeks on the chart.
 Another number one album followed in 1977 with Red River Valley: four weeks at number one and 14 weeks on the chart.
 Later the same year, his album Home on the Range made number 2 on the chart and accumulated a chart stay of 13 weeks.
+He released "Ghost Riders in the Sky" album in 1978.

-In 1979, Whitman produced a TV commercial to support Suffolk Marketing's release of a greatest hits compilation titled All My Best, which was the second best-selling TV-marketed record in music history (behind Peter Lemongello’s Love ‘76 three years earlier), with almost 1.5 million units sold.
+In 1979, Whitman produced a TV commercial to support Suffolk Marketing's release of a greatest hits compilation titled All My Best.
 Just for You, also under the Suffolk umbrella, followed in 1980, with a commercial that said Whitman "was number one in England longer than Elvis and The Beatles."
 The Best followed in 1982, with Whitman concluding his TV marketing with Best Loved Favorites in 1989 and 20 Precious Memories in 1991.
 Twilight on the Trail, his final release, appeared in 2010, 55 years after his first.

-Slim was voted Best International Male Vocalist at The International Country Music Awards in 1976, 1977, 1978 and 1979.

 In 1982, Whitman's 20 Golden Greats was certified platinum in Australia.